unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/02_explore/03_cell-deployment.md

 <!-- TODO center -->![cell deployment](images/04.jpg "cell deployment")

-The deployment process is composed of several steps:
+The deployment process is composed of several steps.
+Each step is documented by a message in the **Messages** tab.

 1. Your cell model is checked.
 2. Code is generated  and compiled for your cell.